Wahoo RIVAL Review | GPS ELEMNT TRIATHLON

 Status: Shipping Now.

-You can now buy the Wahoo ELEMNT RIVAL directly from Wahoo, with the likes of Wiggle following shortly afterwards.
-Wahoo’s new product pricing seems to be fairly well controlled and I wouldn’t expect ANY discounting until well into 2021.
+You can now buy the Wahoo ELEMNT RIVAL directly from Wahoo or Wiggle.
+Wahoo’s new product pricing is well controlled and I wouldn’t expect ANY discounting until well into 2021.
 Rather, I see a greater likelihood of new features improving the value proposition at these price points: